Diversity study: Measuring the impact of DEI on employees’ mental health and society

 Many people work under adverse conditions and high pressure

-Furthermore, the majority of respondents claimed to be often tired after work, while every third employee described their job conditions as psychologically very stressful.
+The majority of respondents claimed to be often very tired after work, while every third employee described their job conditions as psychologically very stressful.
 All of these factors generate additional pressure and may lead to the deterioration of mental health.

 What does this diversity study mean for companies?